pybuilder/pybuilder.github.io/documentation/manual.md

 ## Introduction

-*pybuilder* is a software build tool. *pybuilder* can be used for a lot of purposes.
+*PyBuilder* is a software build tool. *PyBuilder* can be used for a lot of purposes.
 Most commonly it targets the "building" and management of software with a strong focus on Python.

 ### Building Python Projects

-Among the capabilities which can be used out of the box when applying *pybuilder* to your project, you get:
+Among the capabilities which can be used out of the box when applying *PyBuilder* to your project, you get:
 * Automatic execution of unit and integration tests on every build
 * Automatic analysis of the code coverage
 * Automatic execution of analysis tools, such as